Active Learning for Regression by Inverse Distance Weighting: Active learning problem

-$g_i:\rr^n\to\rr$, the set $\XX$ for which $y(x)$ is defined could be unknown, as we might not be able to know a priori whether for a given $x\in\bar\XX$ its corresponding target $y(x)$ can be obtained.
-For example, evaluating $y(x)$ may require running a complex experiment or computer simulation, and this could not be completed for various reasons.
+In practical real-world applications, unknown constraints may arise when evaluating $y(x)$ may require running a complex experiment or computer simulation, and this could not be completed for various reasons for the particular parameter settings defined by $x$.
 In such cases, characterizing the shape of $\XX$, if of interest, would be a binary classification problem itself that is amenable for active learning.
-Note that in the case of multiple targets $m>1$, we could generalize the setting by assuming that each process component $[y]_i:\XX_i\to\YY_i$, $i=1,\ldots,m$.
+Note that in the case of multiple targets ($m>1$), we could generalize the setting by assuming that each process component $[y]_i:\XX_i\to\YY_i$, $i=1,\ldots,m$.
 However, for simplicity of notation, we assume here that $\XX=\cap_{i=1}^m\XX_i$, i.e., that either the entire output vector $y(x)$ is defined or it is entirely undefined at a given $x$.

 Special cases of~\eqref{eq:supervised_learning} are (multivariate) regression problems ($\YY=\rr^m$) and classification problems ($\YY=\{0,1\}^m$).
 We assume that possible discrete features have been one-hot encoded, and that hence in general $\XX\subseteq\{0,1\}^{n_b}\times\rr^{n_n}$, where $n_b$ and $n_n$ are the number of binary and numeric features, respectively, $n=n_b+n_n$, and that the loss $\ell$ contains impulsive terms (Dirac delta terms) so that~\eqref{eq:supervised_learning} can be rewritten as